rustagishubhi/CSI-Project-Report/README.md

 After I started working on a new issue which was adding environment variables for email notification.
 Solution for this included installing the npm package dotenv and then creating a file .env which will include the email id and password which were earlier included in the app.js file.
 In the app.js, I included the package and created a local variable for the same.
 In signup.js, I replaced the email-id and password with the environment variables mentioned in the .env file.

+After this, we began working on integrating the template.
+Beginning with the partials(headers, footer, and adminheader).
+After updating the partials template, we began updating the template for the home page, about us and administrator's dashboard.